MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-route-public-folder-hierarchy-requests.md

 </UserSetting>
 ```

 Now that you have the **PublicFolderInformation** value, include it as the value for the X-AnchorMailbox header in all public folder hierarchy requests.
-The **InternalRpcClientServer** value is used for the X-PublicFolderMailbox header.
+Use the **InternalRpcClientServer** value for the X-PublicFolderMailbox header.
 Both headers are required.

 `X-AnchorMailbox: SharedPublicFolder@contoso.com`<br/>
 `X-PublicFolderMailbox: 1ec2a236-ed93-4f88-b9c6-33e63fa4aa44@contoso.com`